alibaba/bifrostui/packages/bui-core/src/Select/index.en-US.md

 #### customize icons

-Provide the ability to customize icons, which can be achieved through`icon` customize icons based on sex.
+Provide the ability to customize icons, which can be customized through the 'icon' attribute.

 ```tsx
 import React from 'react';